cspace-deployment/illumination/README.md

 Just exactly the files needed to deploy into an existing vanilla BL installation to make it work for the various UCB "museum portals".

+The document shows the steps for deploying the PAHMA Blacklight app ("pahma"), but you should be able to substitute whatever institution key you like and it will work.

 _Caveat utilizator!_ This is all fresh and wet behind the gills!

 ## Prerequisites

-First, you must have have installed all the RoR and Solr prerequisites.
+First, you must have have installed all the RoR prerequisites (and if using a local Solr server which you should for testing, those prerequisites, too).
 Probably it is easiest to first install and run a "vanilla" Blacklight deployment, then try the ```illumination``` code described below.

 See the Blacklight documentation: